google/xls/docs_src/tutorials/float_to_int.md

     `x`, whose type follows its name.
 In this case, it's a _`tuple`_: a grouping of potentially disparate elements into a single quantity.
 A tuple is specified by listing a set of types in parentheses, as here.
-Our tuple has a single-bit element for the sign, an eight-bit element for the biased exponent, and a 23-bit element for the fractional part.
+Our tuple has a 1-bit element for the sign, an 8-bit element for the biased exponent, and a 23-bit element for the fractional part.
 In what is the complete opposite of a coincidence, these fields match those of an IEEE float32 number.
 If a function takes more than one argument, they'll be comma-separated.
+    -   u1, u8, and u23 are all shortcuts for the type uN[1], uN[8], and uN[23].
+        The uN[X] construct declares an X-bit wide unsigned type.
+There is also sN[X], which declares an X-bit wide _signed_ type.
+    -   Other type shortcuts exist such as bits[X](alias for uN[X]), bool (alias for uN[1]), and u[1-64] and s[1-64], being aliases for uN[1] through
+        uN[64] and sN[1] through sN[64].
 3. Function return type.
 This function returns a signed 32-bit type, matching the intentions of float-to-int conversion (since floats are signed).
 4. Finally, the last line: the final statement in a function is its return value.
-Here, we're returning a signed 32-bit number with the value `48879` is unconditionally returned from the function.
+Here, we're unconditionally returning a signed 32-bit number with the value `48879`.
 This is only temporary to make the function syntatically valid - we're still learning the basics!
     Gimme a second!

-If you plan on making use of DSLX, it's a good idea to keep a bookmark to the [DSLX language reference](../dslx_reference.md) handy.
+As an aside, it's a good idea to keep a bookmark to the [DSLX language reference](../dslx_reference.md) handy.
 It has the full details on language features and syntax and even we XLS devs frequently reference it.

-Anyway...the tuple representation of our input is a bit cumbersome, so let's define our floating-point number as a struct:
+Anyway...the tuple representation of our input is a bit cumbersome, so let's define our floating-point number as a struct instead:

 ```dslx
 pub struct float32 {